-- Follow the information: - Orange juice and the weather in Orlando, Florida. - Speed of price discovery and the value of millisecond. - The force of arbitrage and traditional convergence trades: - Equity: index futures and the cash market. - ▶ Fixed Income: old and new bonds on the Treasury yield curve. - FX: covered interest-rate parity. - Limits to arbitrage. - Limited balance sheet capacity and access to funding. - Losing money on arbitrage.
+- Follow the information: - Orange juice and the weather in Orlando, Florida. - Speed of price discovery and the value of millisecond. - The force of arbitrage and traditional convergence trades: - ▶ Equity: index futures and the cash market. - Fixed Income: old and new bonds on the Treasury yield curve. - ► FX: covered interest-rate parity. - Limits to arbitrage. - Limited balance sheet capacity and access to funding. - ▶ Uncertainty: Bubble or not?